liuhaobohku/liuhaobohku.github.io/_pages/about.md

   - /about.html
 ---

 My name is Haobo Liu(刘皓博), and I'm a first year PhD student from the University of Hong Kong, supervised by [Prof. Ngai Wong](https://www.eee.hku.hk/people/nwong/) and [Prof. Can Li](https://www.eee.hku.hk/people/canl/).
-My research interest includes AI Chips for Edge AI Applications, Computing-in-Memory Chips and Efficient Edge Architecture.
+My research interest includes AI Chips for Edge AI Applications, Computing-in-Memory and Efficient Edge AI Architecture.